march1993/gohive/README.md

 2. nginx

-The symbol link of `/etc/nginx/sites-enabled/default` would be canceled.
+The symbol link `/etc/nginx/sites-enabled/default` would be cancelled.

 3. git